09 February - 15 March 2022

 What grants may I apply for simultaneously from the Swedish Research Council?

 You may only submit one application for this grant under this call.
-The table below shows information and restrictions on the grants you may apply for during the same year.
-Please note that you cannot simultaneously apply for an undirected project grant in natural and engineering sciences, medicine and health, or educational sciences.
-On the other hand, you may apply for project grants with another focus (examples for 2021 are civil society, development research or artistic research), but only for another project concept.
+Further information about the grants you may apply for during the same year are shown in on the page Several grants simultaneously Opens in new window..
+Please note that you cannot simultaneously apply for an undirected project grant in medicine and health, natural and engineering sciences, or educational sciences.
+Neither can you apply for a research environment grant in humanities and social sciences at the same time as you apply for this grant.
+On the other hand, you may apply for project grants with a different focus (examples for 2022 are development research, artistic research, or research into segregation), but for another project concept.

 What requirements apply if I already have a grant from the Swedish Research Council?